dkundel/about-me/README.md

 ## 👨‍💻 Biography

-Dominik is a Developer Evangelist for Twilio in Berlin.
+Dominik is a Developer Evangelist for Twilio in San Francisco.
 He has a passion for JavaScript, hackathons, teaching and good whiskey.
-You will usually find him speaking at meetups and conferences, mentoring at hackathons and Codebar or work on open source projects.
+You will usually find him speaking at meetups and conferences, mentoring at hackathons and workshops or work on open source projects.

 ### 🎤 Examples of Previous Talks